VSnow1988/CS300-SNHU/README.md

 # CS300-SNHU
 ## SNHU CS-300 Data Structures and Algorithms : 2022

-This class introduced and gave practice in data structures (vectors, lists, binary trees, etc.) and their underlying principles and workings.
+This class introduced and gave practice in data structures (vectors, lists, binary trees, hash tables, etc.) and their underlying principles and workings.
 We practiced and studied different algorithms for searching sorting, and changing data in these structures as well as time complexity.
+Most of the work was studied and completed in C++.